 The Board of Directors serves the School without compensation.

 NOTE 17.
 SUBSEQUENT EVENTS

-Management evaluated subsequent events through December 8, 2023, when the financial statements were available.
-Management's evaluation revealed no subsequent events requiring adjustment or disclosure in the financial statements.
+Management evaluated subsequent events through December 16, 2024, when the financial statements were available.
+The management's evaluation revealed no subsequent events requiring adjustment or disclosure in the financial statements.